CSCfi/csc-user-guide/docs/apps/r-env-singularity.md

 Compared to CPU jobs, using NVBLAS may offer speed improvements without changes to the underlying R code.
 However, the benefits afforded are strongly analysis-specific.
 Additionally, NVBLAS jobs make sub-optimal use of reservations on the GPU partition, with only certain operations being routed to the GPU.

-Prior to running a NVBLAS job, consider the [Puhti GPU node usage policy](../computing/overview.md#gpu-nodes) and this checklist:
+Prior to running a NVBLAS job, consider the [Puhti-rhel7 GPU node usage policy](../computing/overview.md#gpu-nodes) and this checklist:

 - Are BLAS3 routines the main bottleneck in your workflow?
 - Are speed-ups possible through other means (e.g. rewriting your code)?